 The two main clusters of symptoms within ADHD are the “Inattentive Symptoms” and “Hyperactive Symptoms.”
 I often tell my patients that the H does not necessarily have to be present for the diagnosis.

-They’ll often ask “Well doc, doesn’t that mean I have ADD instead?”
+They’ll often ask, “Well, doc, doesn’t that mean I have ADD instead?”
 That’s a great question.
-The diagnosis is still referred to as ADHD, yet there are subtype specifiers: Predominantly Inattentive, Predominantly Hyperactive, or the Combined Type.
+The diagnosis is still referred to as ADHD, yet there are subtype specifiers: Predominantly Inattentive, Predominantly Hyperactive, or Combined Type.

 As we move on through the various transitions of life, the demands upon us change.
 For instance, being a parent is different than taking an Algebra class.
-Managing a project at work is requires a different skill set than writing a book report in grade school.
-Let’s take these examples one step further and say in each, the person excelled earlier in life.
+Managing a project at work requires a different skill set than writing a book report in grade school.
+Let’s take these examples one step further and say in each example; the person excelled earlier in life.

-I’ve lost count of how many physicians and psychiatrists say “If she was able to get good grades in high school (or college), why can’t she _____?”
+I’ve lost count of how many physicians and psychiatrists say, “If she was able to get good grades in high school (or college), why can’t she _____?”
 Maddening.
-I’ll speak more to the reasons why ADHD is not fully recognized until adulthood in a future blog post.
+I’ll speak more about the reasons why ADHD is not fully recognized until adulthood in a future blog post.

 While we certainly have stigmas against receiving treatment, it does not help that most physicians (in my professional experience) have been reluctant to treat adults with ADHD.

 As a physician and a psychiatrist, I’m able to advocate for myself.
 That’s not something most patients should expect to have to do.

 It’s easy to see why 62% of adults with ADHD do not receive treatment for ADHD-related symptoms.

 Unfortunately, this has some very serious and life-altering consequences.
 Untreated ADHD can negatively impact just about every aspect of life: educational and professional achievement, family life and relationships, impulsive spending, substance use, accidents, and other injuries.